Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Conclusion and Discussion

+An important future consideration is the relationship between the orbitals we use to transform the basis and the natural orbitals, which are the exact eigenvectors of the correlation matrix that are generally nonlocal.
+The natural orbital basis has been used widely in quantum chemistry applications and in approaches for solving impurity problems \cite{PhysRevB.90.085102,PhysRevB.86.165128,PhysRevB.88.035123,PhysRevB.89.085108,PhysRevB.100.115134}.
+In Ref.~\onlinecite{Krumnow:2021}, it was observed that the mode transformations optimized to minimize entanglement (different from ours) sometimes coincided with the natural orbitals.
+The orbitals we find come from a process which balances locality, entanglement reduction, interpretability, and diagonalization of the correlation matrix whereas other works consider only one or two of these goals.
+In particular, we compare our basis to the single-particle rotation used in Ref.~\onlinecite{Kohn:2021} for computing the impurity Green's function in the interacting Anderson impurity model.

 There are many more directions to explore in applying fermionic Gaussian circuit transformations to interacting systems.
-A direct extension of the current work is to study the effects of using the GMPS circuit as a basis transformation when time evolving interacting impurity problems with modern time evolution methods able to handle the complicated transformed Hamiltonian.
-Based on the results from non-interacting systems, we believe GMPS circuits could also keep entanglement of the interacting problem under control.
-When using the GMERA circuit, it will be interesting to see how well the emergent sites from non-interacting quenched states still work in time evolution when including interactions.
-In a separate but related vein, recent work has demonstrated how to efficiently convert the so-called influence matrix in time evolution of interacting impurity models \cite{Thoenniss}, which shows a potential usage of fermionic Gaussian circuits in non-equilibrium quantum dynamics under non-interacting fermionic reservoirs.
+Based on the results from time evolution, we believe GMPS circuits could also keep entanglement of the interacting problem under control.
+When using the GMERA circuit, it will be interesting to see how well the emergent sites from noninteracting quenched states still work in time evolution when including interactions.
+In a separate but related vein, recent work has demonstrated how to efficiently convert the so-called influence matrix in time evolution of interacting impurity models \cite{Thoenniss}, which shows a potential usage of fermionic Gaussian circuits in nonequilibrium quantum dynamics under noninteracting fermionic reservoirs.

-Some more challenging directions involve uniformly interacting systems, such as in the one-dimensional Hubbard model, where the locality of the interaction could be crucial.
-In general, we believe the application of fermionic Gaussian circuits could push tensor network methods and DMRG toward handling much more challenging and highly-entangled problems with a proper choice of the fermionic Gaussian circuit transformation, potentially even in higher dimensions, i.e., general tree tensor networks, MERA circuits in 2D systems and Gaussian projected entangled pair states for 2D fermionic problems.
+More challenging directions involve disentangling systems with spatially uniform interactions, such as the one-dimensional Hubbard model.
+In general, we believe the application of fermionic Gaussian circuits could push tensor network methods and DMRG toward handling much more challenging and highly entangled problems with a proper choice of the fermionic Gaussian circuit transformation, potentially even in higher dimensions, i.e.~general tree tensor networks, MERA circuits in 2D systems, and Gaussian projected entangled pair states for 2D fermionic problems.